-Down-conversion into HTML was also realised in XSLT, for each material separately, although here the various down-translations share substantial portions of their code.
-In addition to graphically realizing various elements of the TEI source (such as changing TEI elements into HTML , i.e. strikethrough), the down-conversion also makes the table of contents, and, crucially, produces a side-by-side view of the facsimile and text, and parallel views of the different transcriptions.
+The down-conversion into HTML is also realised in XSLT, for each material separately, although here the various scripts share substantial portions of their code.
+In addition to graphically realizing various elements of the TEI source (such as changing TEI elements into HTML , i.e. strikethrough), the down-conversion also generates the table of contents, and, crucially, produces a side-by-side view of the facsimile and text, as well as parallel views of the different transcriptions.

 An important point for the scholar who wishes to know more about the (digital) edition is also the HTML rendering of its TEI header.
-This XSLT template expands the header tags into their localised string descriptions (e.g. <respStmt> to "Responsibility statement" or "Izjava o odgovornosti") and furthermore links each tag to its definition in the TEI Guidelines.
+This XSLT template expands the header tags into their localised string descriptions (e.g. <respStmt> to "Responsibility statement" or "Izjava o odgovornosti") and furthermore links each tag to its definition in the TEI Guidelines (the complete TEI Guidelines are also mirrored with each book).
 As the TEI header also contains a list of the tags used in the body of the document, this means that all elements used in the material have directly available documentation.